zeroc-ice/ice/csharp/README.md

 you to build assemblies only for the .NET Framework 4.5 or .NET Standard 2.0, with or without the test suite.

+> Note: Visual Studio 2022 version or higher is required for .NET Standard 2.0 builds.

 The .NET Standard build of iceboxnet and test applications target `net6.0` You can change the target framework by setting the `AppTargetFramework` property to a different

 Target Framework Moniker value, for example:

 ```
-msbuild msbuild\ice.proj /p:"AppTargetFramework=net462"
+msbuild msbuild\ice.proj /p:"AppTargetFramework=net7.0"
 ```

-This builds the test programs for `net462`.
+This builds the test programs for `net7.0`.
 The target frameworks you specify must implement .NET Standard 2.0.

 #### Strong Name Signatures